rails/sdoc/README.md

-### Caution: This is just a fork to test some minor hacks to better support Windows.
+### Caution: This is just a fork to test some minor hacks to better support MS-Windows.

 ( Purpose is to remove Colons (:) in composite paths for URLs in Windows. )

 ### Please use the original: